 If you already hold a Queensland liquor licence and want to change or extend your licence, you will need to apply for a permit or change to your liquor licence.

 If you are a non-proprietary organisation that wishes to serve alcohol temporarily or at a special event, you may need to apply for a permit.
 (Note: Under certain circumstances you may be exempt from this requirement).

 The following liquor permits and changes to liquor licenses are available under the Liquor Act 1992 and the Wine Industry Act 1994.

 Permanent change to a liquor licence

 Extended trading hours (ongoing)

-If you wish to permanently alter your trading hours you should apply for approved extended trading hours.
+If you wish to permanently change your trading hours you should apply for approved extended trading hours.

 Alterations and additions to licensed premises